Cần Vương movement: French conquest of Southern Vietnam, 1859–1867

-19th century – the loss of the North
+French conquest of Northern Vietnam, 1882–1885

 In 1873, the French, citing restrictions on shipping and led by Francis Garnier, easily captured the northern city of Hanoi, facing little or no organized resistance.
 Garnier was eventually killed with the aid of the Black Flag Army and the city returned as part of a treaty signed in 1874.
 However the Nguyễn dynasty now faced a loss of support and allegiance from its subjects in the north, similar to what had transpired in the south.

 Following actions taken by predecessors, the Nguyễn dynasty turned to China for aid.
 Unsurprisingly, the French took action first in order to avoid being boxed out of north Vietnam.
 In 1882, a French naval captain named Henri Rivière repeated Garnier's feat of taking Hanoi.
 Rather than preparing the military for increased French aggression, the military was instructed to remain out of sight of the French.
 Rivière was later killed by the Black Flag Army during a military action; however the dynasty continued sounding out France for new negotiations and sidelining mandarins who still advocated armed resistance.

 In 1883, the last of the great Emperors of Vietnam died without an heir.
 His death resulted in internecine discord among the different factions in Huế.
 At the same time, having witnessed the reconquest of Hanoi by French forces under Riviere, northern Vietnamese became further disillusioned with the leadership and military effectiveness of the royal court in Huế.
 Discontentment was amplified by the continued reliance of the royal court on negotiation, despite the willingness of local mandarins and people to take up armed resistance against the French.
 Dispatches from French commanders confirmed this, praising court representatives for pacifying the Vietnamese around Huế.

 The final straw for many Northern Vietnamese came when the French captured the city of Sơn Tây in 1883 against the combined forces of the Vietnamese, Chinese and Black Flag armies.
 Subsequently, there were attacks by local Vietnamese in the north on French forces, some even led by former Mandarins in direct defiance of the policy set by Huế.